cclienti/verilog-ip/hw/lib/dpmemrf/README.rst

 -----------

 The design is a dual port memory with two read/write ports.
-The memory is called "read first": it reads before overwriting the data on the same port.
-By the way, reading on a port and writing on the other at the same address or writing on both ports at the same address produce an undefined behavior.
+The memory is called "read first": it reads before overwriting the data on the same port or on different ports.
+Writing on both ports at the same address produce an undefined behavior.

 The output memory latency is one or two cycles depending on the parameters used to instanciate the design.